nagelkl/clion_embedded/README.md

 This Run- Configuration- Type supports a Build- Step before the debugging session so you can build and debug with a single SHIFT F9 Keystroke.

+## Configuring the debugging sessiont with a .gdbinit file
+By default gdb loads the .gdbinit from _%HOMEPATH%_.
+To change this behaviour there has to be a .gdbinit with the following content in _%HOMEPATH%_:

+    set auto-load local-gdbinit on
+    add-auto-load-safe-path /

+This tells CLion to use the .gdbinit- file in the project root.

+As an example this project contains a .gdbinit file setting a breakpoint at main() when the executable was loaded onto the target.